rickosborne/cascades/md/13-2-3-manifest.md

 He looked pale, even for a man of what I guessed to be late seventies.
 I gave it even odds that he'd been born before the turn of the century.
-I realized that this man had seen the birth of aviation and had been alive for decades before the job of Flight Attendant, at that time Stewardess, had even existed.
+I realized that this man had seen the birth of aviation and had been alive for decades before the job of Flight Attendant, at that time Steward and Stewardess, had even existed.

 "Do you know how bad the weather will be?"